Pavel-Durov/blog/src/sdk-dx/README.md

 # Developer Experience and SDKs

 ## Introduction

+Software Development Kits (SDKs) provide a means for achieving smooth integration with external systems, whether they involve remote APIs, domain-specific functionalities, or tasks related to operating systems.
+SDKs facilitate the process of integration by providing consistent API (Application Programming Interface) and abstraction levels to the underlying functionality.

 ## What's SDK

 An SDK (Software Development Kit) is a collection of software components bundled as a package.
 This package encompasses everything necessary to effectively use the underlying system for which the SDK provides functionality.